anvilglobaldynamics/torque/meta/api-docs/get-sales.md

-This API handles get the list of sales to populate sales lists request.
+This API handles get a sales request.

 url: `api/get-sales`